DEDtm/Google-Docs-Table-of-Contents-Links-Fixer/README.md

 7. Authorize when prompted.

-### 📄 For an Existing Document

-1. Open the target Google Doc.

-2. Navigate to **Extensions → Apps Script** and open your **Google Docs Table of Contents Links Fixer** project.

-3. Ensure the script is saved.

-4. In the Apps Script editor, choose `fixTableOfContentsLinks` and click **Run**.

-5. Grant permissions if required.

-6. Verify that links are corrected.

-7. 🗑️ Optionally, run `removeBrokenLinks` to clean up any remaining broken links.
+8. 🗑️ Optionally, run `removeBrokenLinks` to clean up any remaining broken links.

 ## 📋 Requirements